mullerdavid/ctf_writeups/hcsc24/OSINT_Creeper_or_griefer/WRITEUP.md

 # Discord

-There are discord communities with bots that has historical databases for minecraft servers.
+There are discord communities with bots that has historical databases for Minecraft servers.
 One such server can be found with the hint youtube video: [The Land of Pies](https://discord.com/invite/uUnXV8X2jw).

 # Minecraft server database